 - Recommendations.
 Get violin teacher recommendations from friends, other violin students, music stores, and local schools (school music teachers are a good source of referrals).

-- Attend school and community concerts and local recitals.
+- Local concerts.
+Attend school and community concerts and local recitals.
 Watch for good players and ask the students whom they study with.
+If your community has a professional symphony or chamber group, attend their concerts and ask the performers if they or their students have a teaching studio with room for new students.

-- If you have a university or college nearby, contact the music department.
+- University music departments.
+If you have a university or college nearby, contact the music department.
 Many music professors run private studios or can give you a recommendation for good teachers in your area.
 If the professors don't have room for new students, ask if any of their advanced pupils give lessons (this approach may work for any good teacher with a full studio).

-- Local chapters of professional musician unions often maintain a list of musicians you could contact for referrals.
-If your community has a professional symphony or chamber group, attend their concerts and ask the performers if they or their students have a teaching studio with room for new students.
+- Professional musician unions.
+Local chapters of professional musician unions often maintain a list of musicians you could contact for referrals.

-- Numerous online music teacher directories are available on the Internet.
+- Online directories.
+Numerous online music teacher directories are available on the Internet.
 For example, if you’re interested in a particular teaching approach such as the Suzuki method, use search terms such as Suzuki Association of the Americas or International Suzuki Association in your Internet search for teachers.

 - References.
 Once you have a list of prospective violin teachers, ask each one for references, and evaluate their credentials.
 Who did they study with?
 Do they ever perform professionally on the violin?
 How long have they been teaching?
 What level or age of students do they generally teach?
 What approach to the study of the violin do they take?
 Is there a particular violin methodology they favor?
 What are their expectations of students?